 Michelin

-Michelin is a French company that is making tires worldwide and started doing so in the U.S. in 1950.
-They have a particularly big production presence in South Carolina.
+Michelin is a French company that manufactures tires worldwide.
+It started in the U.S. in 1950 and has a particularly large production presence in South Carolina.

 Here are their U.S. DOT codes to look out for:

-Some of the subsidiaries that they have acquired over the years include companies like: BFGoodrich, Kleber, Kormoran, Riken, Tigar, and Uniroyal.
+They have acquired several other tire companies over the years, including BFGoodrich, Kleber, Kormoran, Riken, Tigar, and Uniroyal.

 Continental